znfish/info344-in-class/labs/lab2-docker/docker-exercise-1/README.md

 `<your-docker-hub-name>` is your username on dockerhub.

 `<dir>` is the directory to build from.
-In most cases this is the current directory which you can specific with `.`
+In most cases this is the current directory which you can specify with `.`

 ### Run your newly built container